katemhouston/call-response-research/analysis/README.md

 ## Purpose

-The goal of this stage is to: ##UPDATE
+The goal of this stage is to:
-- Test for significant differences in response time patterns across priorities, agencies, and capacities
+- Test for significant differences in response time patterns across call priorities, responding agencies (CAHOOTS vs EPD), and CAHOOTS capacity status (available vs full)
-- Generate results to support the research questions
+- Generate statistical results to support the main research questions and interpretations

 ## Folder Contents